Kaushik-Rayamajhi/demo-repo/readme.md

 # first time

-some description about the project i am working on.
+some description about the project I am working on.